 Server Side Setup

-directory which we generated from Apple Dev and upload it to Firebase in client setup.
-This will helps us in VoIP push notification.
+You have to add AuthKey_{Key ID}.p8 it under functions directory which we generated from Apple Dev and uploaded to Firebase in the client setup.
+This will help us with VoIP push notifications.

 Client Side Code

-With our library all set, lets make the required changes on the app side.
+With our library all set, let's make the required changes on the app side.

-- Let us start by storing the APN token in the firestore.
-To do that update the
+1. Let us start by storing the APN token in the Firestore.
+To do that update the getFCMToken() and declare the state for the APN.

 const [APN, setAPN] = useState(null);